 The results showed that PF increased by 16% at 85% 1RM when the bands contributed 15% of the load.
 When the band component was increased from 20% to 35%, also at 85% 1RM, there was a further increase of 5% in PF.
 The overall gain in PP from 0% to 35% band contribution, while also working at 85% 1RM, was 24%.
 No changes were measured in RFD under these conditions.
-These results suggest that increases in both PF and PP can be seen, when working at 85% 1RM, if a component of the resistance is provided by elastic bands as compared to working with free weights only.
+These results suggest that increases in both PF and PP can be seen when working at 85% 1RM if elastic bands provide a component of the resistance as compared to working with free weights only.

 Skill-based conditioning games are more effective than traditional conditioning activities in improving prolonged acceleration (to 40m) and muscular power in rugby league players according to a recent paper.
 The study covered two groups of players in 9-week in-season training blocks in each of two different seasons comprising two organized training sessions per week.
 Improvement was demonstrated in 10m, 20m and 40m-sprints with the skill-based sessions but only in the 10m-sprint in the traditional conditioning approach.
-Both groups won 6 of 8 matches within the training period but the group undergoing the skill-based conditioning scored more points in attack and had a greater points difference.
+Both groups won 6 of 8 matches within the training period, but the group undergoing the skill-based conditioning scored more points in attack and had a greater points difference.

 A view on maximizing the benefits of skill practice We might consider, for example, that when sprinters perform a traditional, and sometimes reluctant warm-up jog (using running skills inappropriate to sprinting), they may be better advised to warm-up with a running action more resembling a slowed down sprint action.

 Interestingly, a 'poor quality' warm-up jog of as little as 5 minutes (300 seconds) will usually exceed, in terms of time, the entire time spent running 'correctly' in a sprint training session (e.g. 3 x 2 x 150m in 20s or 120 seconds).
-Then there is, of course, the cool down jog!
-The question is: Which form of practice will dominate in the learning process resulting from such a session - better jogger or better sprinter?
+Then there is, of course, the cooldown jog!
+The question is: Which form of practice will dominate in the learning process resulting from such a session - better jogger or a better sprinter?

-Coaches and athletes need to take account of the fact that all activities can potentially impact on skill acquisition and development - as far as this author is aware the body cannot differentiate between frequently performed activities that are or are not part of a specifically desired skill - both will be learned, or reemphasized, and, if there is a conflict, then the development of the desired specific skill may be compromised.
-So, the question in this case is: How much practice time would it take to perfect a skill if potentially conflicting skill practice was not going on in parallel?
+Coaches and athletes need to take account of the fact that all activities can potentially impact skill acquisition and development - as far as this author is aware the body cannot differentiate between frequently performed activities that are or are not part of a specifically desired skill - both will be learned, or reemphasized, and, if there is a conflict, then the development of the desired specific skill may be compromised.
+So, the question, in this case, is: How much practice time would it take to perfect skill if potentially conflicting skill practice was not going on in parallel?
 (Authors of any relevant papers can contact me with references immediately)

-The findings were that stretching groups had an increase in range of motion and stretch tolerance after 4 weeks of stretching, with no change in muscle stiffness or delayed onset muscle soreness.
-After eccentric exercise, the subjects also had greater range of motion and stretch tolerance than controls.
+The findings were that stretching groups had an increase in a range of motion and stretch tolerance after four weeks of stretching, with no change in muscle stiffness or delayed onset muscle soreness.
+After eccentric exercise, the subjects also had a greater range of motion and stretch tolerance than controls.
 Both static stretching and ballistic stretching increase range of motion, most likely as a result of enhanced stretch tolerance rather than changes in muscle elasticity.

 Finally, leucine and whey protein supplementation effects on muscle hypertrophy were studied during an eight-week unilateral leg extensor-training program.
 Strength factors for both legs were measured and then established.
 The strength of each limb, muscle cross-sectional of the quadriceps femoris, and body composition were assessed pre-training and post-training in control, placebo and supplementation groups.
 The results indicated significant increases in strength for both limbs in the supplementation group but only the trained limb in the placebo group.

 Supplementation with creatine has been the subject of two further papers.
-In the first multiple sprint runs consisting of 15 x 30m repetitions with 35s recoveries were completed on 3 separate occasions by a group of 42 physically active men.
-After the first two trials groups were established and creatine supplementation at the rate of 4 daily doses of 5g for 5-days was compared to placebo group.
-In this experiment there were no significant differences between the two groups for fastest times, mean time, fatigue or post test lactate concentration.
+In the first multiple sprint runs consisting of 15 x 30m repetitions with 35s recoveries were completed on three separate occasions by a group of 42 physically active men.
+After the first two trials, groups were established, and creatine supplementation at the rate of 4 daily doses of 5g for 5-days was compared to the placebo group.
+In this experiment, there were no significant differences between the two groups for the fastest times, meantime, fatigue or post-test lactate concentration.
 The authors concluded that despite widespread use as an ergogenic aid in sport, the results of this study suggest that creatine monohydrate supplementation conveys no benefit to multiple sprints running performance.

-Nineteen high school female athletes participated in training 3 times a week for 7 weeks.
-The plyometric group did not receive any dynamic balance exercises and the balance group did not receive any maximum effort jumps during training.
-Pre-training vs. post-training measures of impact force were recorded during a single leg hop and hold.
+Nineteen high school female athletes participated in training three times a week for seven weeks.
+The plyometric group did not receive any dynamic balance exercises, and the balance group did not receive any maximum effort jumps during training.
+Pre-training vs post-training measures of impact force was recorded during a single leg hop and hold.
 Both groups increased hamstrings strength and vertical jump capability.
-The results of this study suggest that both forms of training are effective at increasing measures of neuromuscular power and control.
+The results of this study suggest that both forms of training are effective at growing measures of neuromuscular power and control.
 Such a training combination may improve the effectiveness of preseason training for female athletes.